 CCBM applies the credit ratings assigned by the External Credit Assessment Institutions ("ECAIs"), e.g. Standard & Poor's Rating Services (S&P) and Moody's Investors Service (Moody's), that are recognized by BNM in its calculation of credit risk weighted assets for capital adequacy purposes.
-The Bank applies the use of external ratings for capital adequacy purposes on a consistent basis as stipulate in BNM's Capital Adequacy Framework (Basel II - Risk-weighted Assets).
+The Bank applies external ratings for capital adequacy purposes on a consistent basis as stipulate in BNM's Capital Adequacy Framework (Basel II - Riskweighted Assets).